whrc/Amazon-Indigenous-Carbon/README.md

 # Amazon-Indigenous-Carbon

-**Walker et al. 2020.
-The Role of Forest Conversion, Degradation, and Disturbance in the Carbon Dynamics of Amazon Indigenous Territories and Protected Areas. _Proceedings of the National Academy of Sciences_.**

 This repository contains data central to the analysis reported by Walker et al. (2020) on the role of forest conversion, degradation, and disturbance in the carbon dynamics of Amazon indigenous territories and protected natural areas.
 These data include:

 1. Two raster layers of aboveground live dry woody carbon spanning the biogeographic limit of the Amazon: